 - Community Care, City of Kawartha Lakes

 For many, caring is more than a simple act of kindness; it’s an everyday commitment and an unspoken promise.
 Working with other organizations in the sector, the CareMakers Foundation will focus on providing tools and resources that can help support family caregivers in Canada.
-Want to learn more about the impact caregivers have and what Petro-Canada is hoping to do, visit caremakers.ca.
+To learn more about the impact caregivers have and what Petro-Canada is hoping to do, visit caremakers.ca.

 ~ Kate T.